 Building on the material covered in Algebra I, this course continues the study of functions and how we analyze them.
 We will introduce rational functions, logarithms, conics, and extensively study the art of building new functions out of old.
 Content also includes an introduction to matrices and infinite series.
 Students should have completed Algebra I prior to beginning this course, but Geometry is not a strict prerequisite.

 This course picks up where Algebra II leaves off, with a study of advanced functions.
 In particular, we will focus much of our time on understanding the basic trigonometric functions, their graphs, and how to use them to solve problems in the real world.
 We will begin analyzing functions using limits and behavior at extremes, setting the stage for the study of Calculus.
 Students should have successfully completed Algebra II and Geometry prior to the beginning of the fall semester.

 In this course we develop the tools of differentiation and integration, and we learn to use them to better understand functions, their graphs, and how they change.
 We study applications of Calculus techniques to complicated real world problems, including finance and engineering.
 In addition to preparing students for the AB calculus AP exam, this class sets a solid foundation for students who wish to go on to study math or science in college.
 Success in calculus requires mastery of all material through the end of precalculus.

 Designed to give advanced math students a good taste of a college math major, this class covers a brought slice of the topics that one usually encounters in the third or fourth year of college.
 In addition to introducing students to the basics of topology, abstract algebra, and advanced proof writing, we will learn to typeset with LaTeX and put substantial focus on the softer skills of presentation and independent reading of textbooks.
-Enrollment in this class is by invitation only.
-If you're interested, please email Dr. Swann at before sending in enrollment information.
+Enrollment in postcalc is by Dr. Swann's approval only.
+If you are interested, please email Dr. Swann at DrSwann@bRainmaker.net before sending in enrollment information.